-The elevation data are relative to the ellipsoid.
+The ICESat/GLAS elevation data are relative to the ellipsoid.
 The data also have a parameter indicating the geoid height, which is the height of the EGM2008 geoid above the TOPEX/Poseidon ellipsoid for the first and last shot in the record:

 The regions differ slightly between the Sea Ice Index and the Multisensor Analyzed Sea Ice Extent - Northern Hemisphere (MASIE-NH).
 The two data sets are a source for sea ice extent, but they use different methods and data to estimate this parameter and their intended uses are also different.
-There are 14 regions used in the Sea Ice Index and 16 regions are used in MASIE-NH (Table 1).
-Even if the same regions are referred to in both data sets, they may not necessarily both cover exactly the same area.

 Fortran readers for AMSR-E Level-2B rain data are available upon request.
 Please contact NSIDC User Services for more information.

+The answer is yes!
 There are several ways to programmatically access NSIDC data products and metadata using Application Programming Interfaces (APIs).
 We also provide the ability to access data using an FTP client.
 To determine whether these methods are available for a specific data set, please visit the data set landing page you are interested in working with.

 For the snow cover and sea ice products, users can use MODIS Collections 6 and 6.1 together.
 Users should be aware that there were minor changes in calibration for C6.1 that could potentially induce some differences, however the impacts of these changes on the snow and sea ice products should not be significant.
-There weren't any changes in the science algorithm, so the two collections are largely compatible.

 SNODAS is a model output, so it is not recommended for use for quantitative water budget analysis.
 However, it is reasonable to sum values over a given area for a period of time, if, for example, you wanted to compare annual totals of snow water equivalent (SWE) for a given area.
 The solid precipitation variable (code 1025) can be used to calculate a running sum, with one caveat.
 The precipitation forcing data are separated into non-snow (L00) and snow (L01) components and both are provided as water equivalent.